2026_CGAC_image_NAV

 Through our festival we seek to showcase works from queer communities around the globe.
 We hope to present everything from films about beach life to political activism, films that express individuality and the pursuit of equality.

-We are proud to have screened films such as- "I Always Said Yes: The Many Lives of Wakefield Poole", "Camille", "The Panzi Invasion", "After Louie", "Woman on Fire", "Grove Girls", "Happy Birthday Marsha", "Reel in the Closet" and many more.
+We are proud to have showcased films such as- "I Always Said Yes: The Many Lives of Wakefield Poole", "Camille", "The Panzi Invasion", "After Louie", "Woman on Fire", "Grove Girls", "Happy Birthday Marsha", "Reel in the Closet" and many more.